TrioXpert: An Automated Incident Management Framework for Microservice System: Methodology

-\subsubsection{Coordination pipeline}
+\subsubsection{Coordination Pipeline}

-TrioXpert adopts the MoE paradigm, leveraging a dispatch-and-aggregation mechanism to fully exploit the specialized strengths of each expert in their respective domains.
+\name adopts the multi-expert collaboration paradigm, leveraging a dispatch-and-aggregation mechanism to fully exploit the specialized strengths of each expert in their respective domains.
 The pseudo-code for the coordination pipeline is shown in Algorithm~\ref{alg:coordination}.
 Specifically, this mechanism first assigns numerical features $\mathcal{F}_{num}$ and textual features $\mathcal{F}_{txt}$ to the Numerical Expert and Textual Expert, respectively, for independent analysis.
 Both experts independently generate results and corresponding reasoning evidence for AD, FT, and RCL.
 Subsequently, the Incident Expert performs a comprehensive analysis of the outputs from the Numerical Expert and Textual Expert, balancing information from different sources to resolve potential conflicts and ultimately producing a unified and reliable diagnostic result $\mathcal{R}_{final}$ along with comprehensive reasoning evidence $\mathcal{E}_{final}$.
 This dispatch-and-aggregation mechanism not only enables efficient integration of multimodal data but also significantly enhances the accuracy and interpretability of TrioXpert in performing AD, FT, and RCL tasks within complex microservice systems.

-\subsubsection{Conflict resolution and aggregation policy}
+\subsubsection{Conflict Resolution and Aggregation Policy}

 Due to potential inconsistencies in incident information across modalities, conflicts may arise between experts.
 For example, the Numerical Expert may infer a failure type such as ``Node CPU overload'', based on time-series metrics, while the Textual Expert may conclude it is a ``Container Hardware'' issue based on logs and traces.
-To resolve such discrepancies and generate robust decisions, we introduce a weighted fusion mechanism that prioritizes more reliable data sources for each subtask.
+To resolve discrepancies through semantic reasoning rather than numerical fusion, we employ a text-guided weighting mechanism.
+Specifically, LLM experts are instructed via natural language prompts to prioritize information sources based on their respective reliability.

 Within the Textual Expert, higher weight is assigned to log entries over trace data.
 Logs typically contain richer semantic signals, including precise error messages and exception patterns, which are often more indicative of fault semantics than raw trace delays.
 Furthermore, our keyword-based filtering process ensures that the selected logs $\mathcal{L}$ are contextually aligned with incident symptoms, thus improving their diagnostic quality.